nigelredding/act65.github.io/_posts/2017-12-02-histogram.md

 layout: post
 title: Random binary trees and histograms
 ---
+NB: This is a draft.
+    See https://github.com/nigelredding/histogram for the code.

 Suppose you have a book (with $n$ words total, not the unique count), and you want to make a histogram counting the frequencies of each word.
 If we allow a very small chance of failure, we can do this using $O(n)$ bits of memory and $O(n \log n)$ running time.